CoenHolten/Mobilizon-for-the-Animals/CONTRIBUTING.md

 updating the dependencies is something like:
-- nix deps.update --all
+- mix deps.update --all
-- `nix deps.nix` and then move the deps.nix file to nix/deps.nix
+- `mix deps.nix` and then move the deps.nix file to nix/deps.nix
+- update `rajska` `ref` to "mobilizon"